DHP-stottepakke/pages/pages/dmp_knowledge_base/fw_config.md

 A few preparations are necessary to use some of the integrations in the *Norwegian DSW Knowledge Model*.

 #### Institutional resources
-To keep the resources compatible with Data Stewardship Wizard (DSW), we have chosen to maintain the list of institutional policies and resources outside of the FAIR Wizard Integration Hub.
-This allows updating or adding policies without touching the Knowledge Model.
-We are currently using a [json-file in a GitHub repository](https://github.com/DHP-stottepakke/integrations "2026-02-25"), which is planned to be replaced by an integration.
-To propose changes, make a pull request or [get in touch](/pages/about/#contact).
+To keep the resources compatible with Data Stewardship Wizard (DSW), we have chosen to maintain the list of institutional policies and resources as an [API](https://api.research-data.no/policies/search).
+To propose changes to the content, make a [pull request](https://github.com/DHP-stottepakke/integrations) or [get in touch](/pages/about/#contact).

 #### FAIR sharing
 The FAIR sharing integration requires an API key